Bangkok Tour – Waking up

 At the Aloft Bangkok, as in many hotels in Thailand, breakfast is included.
-But you have to make it downstairs before 11am.
-What sounds like an easy task, it’s quite a mission after 20+ hour flight, 14h time difference, jet lag and many Chang beers – side note, this light bubbly refreshing cheap elixir will quickly become the unofficial sponsor of this trip.
+But you have to make it downstairs before 11 am.
+What sounds like an easy task, it’s quite a mission after a 20+ hour flight, 14h time difference, jet lag, and many Chang beers – side note, this light, the bubbly refreshing cheap elixir will quickly become the unofficial sponsor of this trip.

 Something I will come to learn is the fruit in Thailand is at a different level.
-We get ready to head out, the plan is to go explore.
+We get ready to head out; the plan is to explore.

 Unintended ride to Wat Pho

 There is a city loop that the Lonely Planet guide suggests to check out.
-Starts at Silpakorn University, the fine arts school walk to What Pra and Grand Palace.
+It starts at Silpakorn University, the fine arts school walk to What Pra and Grand Palace.
 Check out the map below with all our stops in Bangkok for reference.

 We need to get to the first stop, Silpakorn University.
 We ask the front desk for a cab to get there, he gently waves one for us, the guy gets here he tells him where we are headed, we get in the car and say hi.
 I immediately noticed the drive’s English is no bueno.
-We start moving, he drives through tight alleys, around bikes, chats with other cabbies out the window, we are moving quick.
-I show him the map and try to say “Sipalkorn University”, he responds “Wat Phoooo…” (long stretch “o” at the end of the word).
+We start moving, he drives through tight alleys, around bikes, chats with other cabbies out the window, we are moving quickly.
+I show him the map and try to say “Sipalkorn University.”
+He responds, “Wat Phoooo…” (long stretch “o” at the end of the word).
 We start rushing through tiny streets, more bikes, more people, more pollution.
 It’s hot.

-The guy shows us a sticky map, with tours offers.
+The guy shows us a sticky map with tour offers.
 They do that a lot here.
-I say no thank you, Silpakorn please.
+I say no, thank you, Silpakorn, please.
 He says again, Wat Phooooooo… shit are we in trouble?

 The energy of the city is impressive.
 People everywhere.
-Groups of tourists walking in packs, locals carrying shit, kids in school uniforms full the sidewalks, street vendors, cars and motorcycles.
+Groups of tourists walking in packs, locals carrying shit, kids in school uniforms full the sidewalks, street vendors, cars, and motorcycles.
 People waiving at you, offering massage, massage, massage! – It’s polluted.
-An exhaust stink that stays in your throat until you kind of forget about it.
+An exhaust stink that stays in your throat until you forget about it.
 Reminds me of Santiago, Chile.